Iran–U.S. RQ-170 incident: Decoded footage obtained from captured US drone

 On 7 February 2013, Iran released video footage allegedly from the RQ-170 stealth plane.
 They claim the footage shows the drone coming in for a landing at the Kandahar base.
-Commander of the Aerospace Division of the Islamic Revolution Guards Corps (IRGC) Brigadier General Amir-Ali Hajizadeh said in February that all the data on the downed drone was "fully decoded.".
+Commander of the Aerospace Division of the Islamic Revolution Guards Corps (IRGC) Brigadier General Amir-Ali Hajizadeh said that all the data on the downed drone was "fully decoded.".